MSU HRPP Manual Section 3-1

 Office of Research and Innovation (ORI)

 Coordination with the IO occurs as needed for the protection of human subjects.
-Meetings with the IO and staff from the HRPP and with the assistant vice president for the ORA (AVP ORA) occur as well.
+Meetings with the IO and staff from the HRPP and with the associate vice president for the ORRS (AVP ORRS) occur as well.
 The ORI regular staff meetings attended by senior ORI staff and the heads of ORI units facilitate communication between the units in the ORI.

-ORA is organized under ORI and provides administrative oversight of the HRPP, the Animal Care Program, the Environmental Health and Safety Program, the Conflict of Interest office, Office of Export Controls and Trade Sanctions, and the Institutional Stem Cell Research Committee.
-These units report to the AVP ORA.
-ORA facilitates research review processes in accordance with federal regulations to protect the rights and welfare of research subjects, to protect public health and safety, and to assure the proper execution of research.
+ORRS is organized under ORI and includes the following units: the Animal Care Programs, Conflict Disclosures and Management, Environmental Health and Safety, Export Controls and Trade Sanctions, the HRPP, the Institutional Stem Cell Research Committee, Research Security, and administrative and technical staff.
+ORRS facilitates research review processes in accordance with federal, state, and local regulations, and university policies to protect the rights and welfare of research subjects, to protect public health and safety, and to assure the objectivity and integrity of research.

-Senior staff meetings with ORA unit heads facilitate communication between the units in ORA.
-The AVP ORA also meets regularly with the director of the HRPP.
-Staff from units within ORA also communicates directly with each other regarding human subject protection as described below and as needed.
+Senior staff meetings with ORRS unit heads facilitate communication between the units in ORRS.
+The AVP ORRS also meets regularly with the director of the HRPP.
+Staff from units within ORRS also communicate directly with each other regarding human subject protection as described below and as needed.

 Human Research Protection Program (HRPP)

-The HRPP office is organized under ORA.
-The HRPP includes the offices of the IRB and Compliance.
+The HRPP office is organized under ORRS.
+The HRPP includes the offices of the IRB, IRB Reliance, and Compliance.
 The HRPP encompasses not only the IRB requirements for the protection of human subjects, but other additional areas of human research regulatory oversight that are broader than the IRB requirements (e.g., U.S. Food and Drug Administration regulations, interactions with Pharmacy, clinical research billing compliance) that provide protections for human subjects.
+The HRPP staff within the HRPP units meet regularly.
+The HRPP director, HRPP managers, and IRB chairs meet regularly.

 The HRPP office uses an online software system for the submission and review of human research studies.
 The MSU IRB online system is the Click™ Research Compliance System.
 Click allows for the submission and review of new studies, modifications, continuing review including renewed approval and closure, and reports of new information.
 Click also permits the assignment of offices and individuals involved in the protection of human subjects as ancillary reviewers or permits designation of individual(s) to view the study through the guest list.
 Such access allows the individual(s) to view the study submission, clarifications, and comments viewable by the principal investigator associated with the study.
 Click includes system generated notifications (e.g., continuing review reminders, notification of approvals, clarifications requested, reviewer assignments).
 Access to Click requires multi-factor authentication through the university’s log in system.

 HRPP staff notifies other offices and individuals involved in the protection of human subjects when research studies require input from various offices.
 Notifications are typically provided through assignment as an ancillary reviewer in the MSU IRB online system.
 Some notifications are sent manually.
-For example, the Compliance office coordinates and works with other units (e.g., MSU Health Care, Inc., Registrar’s Office) to accomplish its role in post approval monitoring and non-IRB regulatory oversight (e.g., Compliance office will provide coordination when an IRB submission involves protected health information).
-The HRPP director is also notified of requests to use external (non-MSU) IRBs, Single IRB requests, waived PI requests that involve individuals who are not employed by MSU, and may be notified for study specific questions.
+For example, the Compliance office coordinates and works with other units (e.g., MSU Health Care, Inc.) to accomplish its role in post approval monitoring and non-IRB regulatory oversight (e.g., Compliance office will provide coordination when an IRB submission involves protected health information).
+The HRPP director may also be notified through ancillary review assignment when an IRB submission involves additional requirements such as use of external (non-MSU) IRBs, university reporting protocols, and may be notified for study specific questions.

 Environmental Health and Safety (EHS)

-EHS is organized under ORA and promotes and establishes programs in health and safety, protection of the environment, and regulatory compliance.
-Committees within EHS include Radiation Safety Committee (RSC), Institutional Biological Safety Committee (IBC), and the Chemical Hygiene Committee (CHC).
+EHS is organized under ORRS and promotes and establishes programs in health and safety, protection of the environment, and regulatory compliance.
+Committees within EHS include the Chemical Hygiene Committee (CHC), Institutional Biosafety Committee (IBC), and the Radiation Safety Committee (RSC).
 The CHC reviews and monitors the effectiveness of MSU’s Chemical Hygiene Plan and key areas of compliance such as training and use of controlled or hazardous materials.
-The RSC reviews, approves, and continually monitors the use of radioactivity on campus.
 The IBC is a regulatory required committee that approves the use of recombinant DNA and provides guidance on the use of infectious agents.
 The MSU Biosafety Officer oversees the transport of these materials and provides training on use of infectious agents.
+The RSC reviews, approves, and continually monitors the use of radioactivity on campus.
 EHS also includes areas such as occupational health and safety, hazardous waste, environmental compliance, and controlled substances.

-Individuals from EHS are notified when an IRB submission involves the use of biological materials, gene therapy, radioactive materials, radiation producing machines, use of contrast agents, or controlled substances.
+Individuals from EHS are notified through ancillary review assignment when an IRB submission involves areas such as the use of biological materials, gene therapy, radioactive materials, radiation producing machines, use of contrast agents, or controlled substances.
 The respective office then communicates with the IRB and/or the investigator as needed (e.g., training needs, appropriate review).

-The COI office is organized under ORA and facilitates the COI processes.
+The CDM office is organized under ORRS and facilitates the conflict of interest (COI) processes.
 The Conflict Resolution Committee (CRC) reviews and manages disclosures of COI.
-The Faculty Conflict of Interest Officer (FCOIO) assists with implementation of the Faculty COI policy and is available to answer questions about conflict of interest, including questions about COI as it relates to the protection of human subjects.
-The FCOIO is notified when an IRB submission involves disclosure of a conflict of interest or a financial entity.
+The CDM office assists with implementation of the Board of Trustees 414: Conflict of Interest and Conflict of Commitment Identification and Disclosure policy and is available to answer questions about conflict of interest, including questions about COI as it relates to the protection of human subjects.
+CDM staff are notified when an IRB submission involves disclosure of a conflict of interest.

 Animal Care Program

-The Institutional Animal Care and Use Committee (IACUC) reviews, approves and oversees all MSU programs involving the care and use of all live animal activities to ensure compliance with standards and regulatory requirements.
+The Institutional Animal Care and Use Committee (IACUC) is part of the Animal Care Program and is organized under ORRS and reviews, approves and oversees all MSU programs involving the care and use of all live animal activities to ensure compliance with standards and regulatory requirements.
 The IACUC administrator is notified when an IRB submission involves animals.

 Institutional Stem Cell Research Committee

-The Institutional Stem Cell Research Committee oversees certain kinds of human stem cell research conducted by MSU faculty, staff, and students.
+The Institutional Stem Cell Research Committee is organized under ORRS and oversees certain kinds of human stem cell research conducted by MSU faculty, staff, and students.
 The Institutional Stem Cell Research Committee administrator is notified when an IRB submission involves human embryos or human stem cells.

-Investigators are required to disclose through SPA’s online system whether the proposal includes human subject research.
-Communication between the IRB and OSP or BC includes the review of funding or contract agreements to assure inclusion of AAHRPP funding or contract agreement language as needed.
+Investigators are required to disclose through the Research Administration online system, Kuali Research, whether the proposal includes human subject research.
+Communication between the HRPP and OSP or BC includes the review of negotiated funding or contract agreements to assure inclusion of AAHRPP funding or contract agreement language as needed.
 This process includes:

-• The HRPP staff and the contract negotiator communicate as needed to address any questions or comments (e.g., how to translate contract language to easily readable consent language).
+- The HRPP staff and the contract negotiator communicate as needed to address any questions or comments (e.g., how to translate contract language to easily understandable consent language).
+This may also involve the MSU Office of the General Counsel.

 MSU Technologies